alskipp/ASValueTrackingSlider/README.md

 ### How to use it

 It’s very simple.
 Just drag a UISlider into your Storyboard/nib and set it’s class to ASValueTrackingSlider.
-The example below demonstrates how to customize the appearance and value displayed
+The examples below demonstrates how to customize the appearance and value displayed
 ```objective-c

 self.slider.maximumValue = 255.0;